Lining, Underlining and Interlining Explained! How to Add Structure + Warmth to Your Sewing Projects

 The most important consideration with choosing an interlining is the degree of warmth you are after and the type of garment you're interlining.

-• Performance interlinings like Thinsulate can also add a great degree of warmth and are typically used in ready to wear.
-However, they are typically made from virgin polyester and nylon; for a more sustainable option, we recommend our recycled poly and wool interlining!
+- Performance interlinings like Thinsulate can also add a great degree of warmth and are typically used in ready to wear.
+However, they are typically made from virgin polyester and nylon; for a more sustainable option, we recommend our recycled silk and wool interlining!

 Want to learn more about how to interline for warmth?
 Visit this helpful blog post on how to interline a coat from our sister brand Closet Core Patterns!